NASA-Openscapes/2022-nasa-champions/README.md

 # 2022 NASA Openscapes Champions Cohort

-Welcome to the 2022 NOAA AFSC Openscapes Champions Cohort!
+Welcome to the 2022 NASA Openscapes Champions Cohort!
 This is a Cohort for researchers using NASA Earthdata and transitioning workflows to the Cloud.
 This is part of NASA Openscapes: <https://nasa-openscapes.github.io>.
 Learn more about Openscapes and the Champions Program: <https://openscapes.org>.

 <img align="right" src="horst-champions-trailhead.png" width="450">